A Hideaway for Presidents and Hollywood’s Brightest.

 Before La Quinta was La Quinta, the estate that became Tradition Golf Club was here.
 Originally homesteaded in 1902 by John Marshall, Marshall’s Cove later was named La Quinta, or “the country house” in Spanish.
 Immediately a well to the aquifer was sunk to provide irrigation for the property and the small house and well house were built.
 They remain as the oldest remaining buildings on the property today; built in 1910, the small house was later converted to a guest home/pool house to accommodate visitors.
 This has been restored as the Eisenhower cottage, used by members as a card room and a private dining room.

-In 1920, the main ranch house was built; it was designed by noted architect, Gordon Kaufmann, who later designed the La Quinta Resort.
+In 1920, the main ranch house was built; it was designed by noted architect, Gordon Kaufmann, who later designed the La Quinta Resort and built by Mr. Swanson.
 The home was laid out so that the beauty of the largest visible peak of the Santa Rosas was framed down the main garden path.
 Those gardens, which remain to this day, include some of the oldest cactus and other specialty plantings in the valley including three grassless fan palms which were first planted by the Southern Pacific Railroad when they first came to the valley in the late 1880s before being transplanted to Tradition.

 The Marshall family eventually sold their ranch to a Los Angeles oil and real estate tycoon, William Rosecrans, who was well acquainted with the Hollywood legends of the era.
 The Rosencrans family brought understated elegance to the estate; they had lighting fixtures made in Seville, Spain.
 Textiles for curtains were commissioned in Guatemala and Talavera tiles were custom-made for the entry and living room.